Java bank - Requirements Analysis

 An account has deposit and withdrawal functions and a balance check function.
 Whenever there is a change in balance, An account stores it in a transaction.
-A transaction consist of transaction date, transaction time, deposit/withdrawal, transaction amount, balance.
+A transaction consists of the transaction date, transaction time, deposit/withdrawal, transaction amount, and balance.

-You need to extract the classes, fields, and methods from the scenario.
+You need to extract the classes, fields, and methods from a scenario.

 Nouns become classes or variables.
 Verbs become methods.

-In a class diagram, private is represented simply as -, public as + and protected as #.
+The private is represented as -, public as +, and protected as # in a class diagram.

 An arrow is a direction in which an object calls the methods of another one.

-In Java, you can implement Composition and Aggregation by creating variables that store references to the part objects in the body object.
+In Java, you can implement Composition and Aggregation by declaring variables that store the part objects' references in the body object.